 Deduction for self employed isn’t new

-If you’re on your own, you should definitely know about the long-standing health insurance premium deduction for the self-employed.
+If you’re on your own, you should definitely know about the long-standing health insurance premium deduction for the self-employed for 2014 — and beyond.

 Congress implemented a 25 percent deduction on self-employed health insurance premiums in 1987 and made it permanent in 1994.
 The self-employed received even better news in 2003 when premiums became 100 percent deductible.